ntop/ntopng/doc/src/alerts/interface_checks.rst

 Checks for unexpected device.

-A random device with not allowed MAC address connected to the network.
+A random device without an allowed MAC address connected to the network.

 Alert is sent when a unexpected device connected.